ImageMagick/Usage-Markdown/morphology/index.md

 That is to reach a diagonal pixel you would have to travel through two pixels in the gird-like movements mentioned.
 As a result of this, diagonals tend to be larger than expected, as such the final distance measurements also tends to be larger.

-Lets again get extract the maximum distance and the 'distance gradient' image using this 'metric'.
+Let's again extract the maximum distance and the 'distance gradient' image using this 'metric'.

 ~~~
 convert man.gif -threshold 50% +depth \